NinoHamel/cy-path/README.md

-# Projet CY-PATH
+## Project CY-PATH
 ## Important

-- Commentaires propres (pour la doc)
+-   Use clear comments (for documentation)
-- Code écrit en anglais
+-   Code written in English
-- Pas de crash (gestion des erreurs)
+-   No crashes (error handling)

-## Liste des choses à faire (logique) (Louis / Lucas / Côme)
+## List of tasks (logic) (Louis / Lucas / Côme)

-- [X] Créer un tableau pour le jeu
+- [X] Create a board for the game
-- [X] Gestion des pions
+- [X] Management of game pieces
-- [X] Gestion du nombre de joueur
+- [X] Management of the number of players
-- [X] Gestion des barrières
+- [X] Management of barriers
-- [X] Gestion du déplacement du pion (Recherche de chemins)(saut)
+- [X] Management of pawn movement (Pathfinding)(jump)
-- [X] Gestion du tour par tour
+- [X] Turn-based management
-- [X] Gestion de la victoire (test bon mur)
+- [X] Victory condition management (testing valid walls)
-- [X] Gestion des sauvegardes
+- [X]   Save management

-## Liste des choses à faire (JFX) (Clément / Nino)
+## List of tasks (JavaFX) (Clément / Nino)

-- [X] Interface début jeu (choix nombre joueur) (choix couleur ?)
+- [X] Initial game interface (number of players selection) (color selection?)
-- [X] Affichage du plateau et des barrières
+- [X] Display of the board and barriers
-- [X] Affichage des pions avec leurs couleurs
+- [X] Display of pawns with their colors
-- [X] Affichage d'une interface pour savoir qui joue,
+- [X] Display of an interface to show whose turn it is,
-- [X] Affichage des déplacements possibles,
+- [X] Display of possible moves,
-- [X] prévisualiser la pose d'une barrière, etc
+- [X] Preview the placement of a barrier, etc.
-- [X] Affichage succès défaite / victoire
+- [X] Display success, defeat, or victory
-- [X] Interface pour sauvegarder / charger une sauvegarde
+- [X] Interface for saving/loading a game

 ## Setup

-- Cloner le projet
+-  Clone the project
-- Installer les dépendences ainsi que le jdk suggéré automatiquement
+-  Install the dependencies and the suggested JDK automatically
-- Naviguer dans src/main/java/org/projet/cypath/
+-  Navigate to src/main/java/org/projet/cypath/
-- Exécuter le ficher "MainGame.java"
+-  Run the "MainGame.java" file